ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

 | - | TLS 1.3 - status and how to use
 | Daniel Stenberg | How does curl verify certificates
 | Daniel Stenberg | curl security and interaction with the rest of the ecosystem
+| Christian Schmitz | Wrapping CURL.
+Talking about problems, wishes, pitfalls and successes when wrapping lib curl for other development tools.

 # Lightning talks (supposedly slightly shorter)